 A short walk towards to the north of Shihtiping, about 1Km, is Shihti Fishing Harbor (石梯渔港), where catches of fresh seafood are bought in from the ocean.
 Get a splendid view of the harbour, the ocean and the mountains while taking a hike there from Shihtiping Scenic Area.

 In the harbour, check out the blue fishing boats with some simple and unusual designs.
 The hulls of the boats are made with plastic tubes that were tied together to keep the boats light and afloat.

 And one of things that are usually associated with fresh ocean catches are seafood restaurants and eating outlets located right beside the harbour.
 They served the freshest sashimi from the day's catch.

 6. Go on Whale-Watching Tour

 Whale-watching tours are seasonal and available almost every day from April to October — except during stormy days.
 Between November to March the following year, the tour boats may set sail only if the weather forecast is good.
-Tours will be suspended during the typhoon seasons, which is unpredictable but usually during July or August to September (the low-peak season in Taiwan).
+Tours will be suspended during the typhoon seasons, which is unpredictable but usually in the period of July to September (the low-peak season in Taiwan).

 On days when there are few visitors, you can just get to the harbour in the morning, with your personal identification documents for inspection, and get a boat ticket.
 Be prepared for the hot sun and keep hydrated.
 Make sure your footwear won't slip on the deck.